 President- Sanda Jones Vice Pres.- John Graham Secretary- Julie Mulcahy Treasurer- Darwin Foley Board Members- Doug Butler, Levi Anderson,Roger Tate, Sarahbeth Farabee, James Mulcahy David Mathis and Roger Green Past President Neil S. Hackworth

 Shelby County Photos!

 For Sale!
 New Books available in museum Gift Shop!

 Book Sale!
 HISTORIC ARCHITECTURE of Shelby County, Kentucky 1792-1915 by John David Myles

-Dear Members, Over the past two months your Board and many from our membership have provided input and ideas to create a 3-5 year strategic plan for the Shelby County Historical Society.
+Dear Members, Over the past few months the Board of Directors and many from our membership have provided input and ideas to create a 3-5 year strategic plan for the Shelby County Historical Society.
 The desired outcome of this effort is to provide our organization with goals and strategies to better accomplish our mission and improve our footprint in the community.
-Below you will find the notes from our member planning session on November 10.
-If you have ideas, suggestions or thoughts to add to the notes below please do so.
-You can send your ideas to Bobbie Bryant at firstname.lastname@example.org or Tad Long at email@example.com.
-Everyone's ideas and opinions are important and helpful, so please take a moment to look over the notes and add your own.
-Thanks to all who have participated.